 Try the “Wet Rag” Vacuum Trick to Unclog Your Drain (Without Any Chemicals)

 There’s nothing more annoying than a bathtub accumulating water from a clogged drain.
 (I mean, if you wanted a tub full of water, you’d probably just take a bath, right?)
 But before you call a plumber for help with your shower drain or a clogged sink, you can do a little DIY plumbing in your bathroom.
+You’ll only need a few things: a rag, a wet-dry vacuum, and maybe a screwdriver.

 You probably already know there are a number of tricks out there to de-gunk a shower drain, which usually backs up from a build-up of hair or soap scum.
 You can try a chemical drain cleaner, but the commercial ones aren’t always great for your pipes (according to plumbers), and the natural ones (like mixing baking soda and vinegar) never seem to work that well.
 A drain snake is a great mechanical option, if you have one at home.
 But if you don’t, here’s another idea for a surprisingly simple clogged-drain hack that even plumbers sometimes rely on: Just grab your wet-dry vacuum and watch it slurp those clogs right out.
 It works like a plunger on your backed-up drain, but with even more power and suction.